Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Discussions

 Finally, in the $0^{-+}$ sector an important issue is whether $\eta(1295)$ and $\eta(1750)$ are the radial excitations of $\eta(548 )$ and $\eta'(958)$ or not \cite{e14751,e14752,e14753}.
 Our mixing analysis provides a different picture.
 Our result tells that $\eta(1295)$ can be viewed as a mixed state made of more than 50\% $gg$ chromoball and less than 20\% $u\bu+d\bd$ and $s\bs$ each, and $\eta(1475)$ is mainly the $ggg$ chromoball state.
 This looks very interesting and reasonable, although we have yet to see which view is correct.

-One of the problems in the mixing analysis is that the mathematical equations to diagonalize the mass matrix are very rigid and sensitive to the input data, but in reality we often do not have enough input data.
-This has forced us to impose {\it ad hoc} constraints like (\ref{c0+55}) and (\ref{c0-+}) which may have distorted the reality.
-But this is a technical problem we could avoid when enough experimental data become avaiable.
+One of the problems in the mixing analysis is that the mathematical equations to diagonalize the mass matrix are very rigid and sensitive to the input data.
+This is troublesome because in reality we often do not have enough input data.
+This has forced us to impose {\it ad hoc} constraints like (\ref{c0+55}) and (\ref{c10-+}) which may have distorted the reality.
+But this is a technical problem we could avoid when enough experimental data become available.

 Independent of the details, however, we emphasize the conceptual simplicity and clarity of the quark and chromon model.
-As a natural generalization of the quark model it tells what are the glueballs made of and how they mix with quarkonia without ambiguity.
+As a natural generalization of the quark model it tells what are the glueballs made of and how they mix with quarkoniums without ambiguity.
 Most importantly, it provides us the general framework of the hadron spectroscopy in simple and clear terms.

+Of course there are other models of glueball, in particular the constituent gluon model, which allow similar mixing analysis.
+In fact, superficially our mixing analysis is almost identical to the mixing in this model.
+As we have emphasized, however, the constituent model has the critical defect that it can not tell exactly what are the constituent gluons.
+In comparison our model tells what are the constituent gluons and what are the binding gluons which bind the constituent gluons.
+This is because our model is based on different logic, that QCD is made of two types of gluons which play different roles.
+No other model is based on this fact.

+To amplify this point consider the so-called ``model independent" calculations of gluball spectrum, the QCD sum rule approach \cite{shif} and the lattice calculation \cite{lqcd1,lqcd2}.
+It has been assumed that these calculations are based on ``the first principles" of QCD and thus regarded as model independent.
+But we have to know what is the first principles of QCD before we know how to calculate the glueball spectrum.
+As we have emphasized, the Abelian decomposition reveals the hidden principles of QCD, which makes the old-fashioned first principles obsolete.

+For instance, in the QCD sum rule approach people have been calculating the glueball mass with the conventional current operators made of two gauge field strengths, claiming that this is based on the model independent first principles.
+However, the Abelian decomposition tells that actually there is a new and much simpler way to calculate the glueball mass, with the gauge invariant current operators made of two chromons.
+And obviously the two methods will give us different results.

+Exactly the same way, in the lattice calculation we can construct the glueballs implementing the Abelian decomposition on lattice or without implementing it.
+And again we get different results \cite{cundy1,cundy2}.
+Clearly in the conventional lattice glueball calculations, the ingredient of the glueballs is two or three gauge field strengths.
+In comparison, in our approach the ingredient of the glueballs is two or three chromons, and obviously the chromons are totally different from the gauge field strengths.
+Consequently the two calculations should have different results.

+These two examples clearly tells that we must understand the first principles of QCD first, before we actually make the ``model independent" calculations.
+As we have explained in the first part of the paper, the Abelian decomposition allows us to do that.
+And this is not a conjecture, but mathematically a well established fact in QCD \cite{prd80,prl81,prd81,duan,kondo1,kondo2, cundy1,cundy2,prd01a,prd13,ijmpa14,fadd,shab,gies,zucc}.
+This is the advantage of the quark and chromon model.